Paragrammatism

-Paragrammatism is the confused or incomplete use of grammatical structures, found in certain forms of speech disturbance.
-Paragrammatism is the inability to form grammatically correct sentences.
-It is characteristic of fluent aphasia, most commonly receptive aphasia.
+Paragrammatism is the inability to form grammatically correct sentences, found in certain forms of speech disturbance.
+It is characteristic of fluent aphasia, and most commonly receptive aphasia.
 Paragrammatism is sometimes called "extended paraphasia," although it is different from paraphasia.
 Paragrammatism is roughly synonymous with "word salad," which concerns the semantic coherence of speech rather than its production.

 Cause

 Huber assumes a disturbance of the sequential organization of sentences as the cause of the syntactic errors (1981:3).
-Most students and practitioners regard paragrammatism as the morphosyntactic "leitsymptom" of Wernicke's aphasia.
+Most practitioners regard paragrammatism as the morphosyntactic "leitsymptom" of receptive aphasia.